squidfunk/mkdocs-material/docs/reference/code-blocks.md

 }
 ```

-If you want to tweak a specific type of string, i.e. ``#!js `backticks` ``, you
+If you want to tweak a specific type of string, e.g. ``#!js `backticks` ``, you
-can lookup the specific class name in the [syntax theme definition], and
+can lookup the specific CSS class name in the [syntax theme definition], and
-override it as part of your additional stylesheet:
+override it as part of your [additional stylesheet]:

 ``` css
 .highlight .sb {